01/01/2018 - 30/09/2019

 - training for youth workers in Szeged in order to disseminate prepared curriculum (more here: https://www.adelslovakia.org/events/tc_entrepreneurship_skillsforyouth

 - national pilot training and dissemination workshop (more here: https://www.adelslovakia.org/events/vikendovka-o-podnikani-na-slovensku

 - final project conference (video from conference – https://www.youtube.com/watch?v=-b6lBYQxxxk&feature=youtu.be&fbclid=IwAR3G7De4g1-d5upbjGg4ggDlEfWiS_ANWjsl9h6bIewK0qvg6Enut0AXolo – video from conference,reportage- https://hetikozelet.wordpress.com/2019/08/15/vallalkozoi-keszsegek-fiataloknak/?fbclid=IwAR3JPB6QxsKBTwAEpWP27IK4HZawyz2THsdXtuqMX8d_SqYIsLH7IE-mM7c )

-The end-products shall provide comprehensive, evidence-based materials for practitioners from all around Europe in a form of compilation of good practices and even concrete and tested learning materials.
+The end-products provide comprehensive, evidence-based materials for practitioners from all around Europe in a form of compilation of good practices and even concrete and tested learning materials.

 Youth entrepreneurship and social entrepreneurship have been generally treated as different fields, however the specific knowledge and points of view of the youth, together with their enthusiasm and active way of life makes social entrepreneurship an evident choice for young people wanting to make the world a better place.
-In this project, two modules will be elaborated, one on entrepreneurship, and one on social enterprises.
+In this project, two modules were elaborated, one on entrepreneurship, and one on social enterprises.
 This way youngsters are encouraged and assisted to start entrepreneurial activities, but at the same time they are introduced to the idea of being socially responsible while doing so.